Daily Archives: February 21, 2013

 The staunchest Catholics are critical of certain popes of the past.
 The Colonnas and Caetanis of the world, the greedy ones like Benedict IX, the warriors like Julius II, the scheming fornicators like Alexander VI are heavily criticised.

-The staunch Catholic knows that he can do this because his faith in the Church, or the validity of the Church's role and message, do not depend in the least on how good - or bad - the Pope is.
+The staunch Catholic knows that he can do this because his faith in the Church, or the validity of the Church’s role and message, do not depend in the least on how good – or bad – the Pope is.
+Like something else, bad popes simply happen.

 Father Lombard informed everyone today there are going to be no news in the matter of the SSPX, and the file will be transmitted to his successor.